Use 4k jumbo cluster pool for all jumbo frames until the allocator problem is fixed for the 9k jumbo cluster pool

 11.1-stable doc commit: https://github.com/freenas/freenas-docs/commit/bebecc37bc5cf0546519f5797f03d9db9a3a57a6

-#31 Updated by Alexander Motin about 2 years ago
+#31 Updated by Alexander Motin over 2 years ago

 Frank Riley wrote:

 The mlx4 driver also has this issue.
 I am working around it by setting the MTU to 4000.
 Note that 4096 won't work as there appears to be some overhead that causes it to still use 9k clusters.